samforwill/nlp-campaign-messaging/README.md

 I used classification models to analyze a dataset of 5000 Twitter and Facebook posts by members of the 114th Congress.
 The dataset was pre-labeled with categories including bias, message nature, and political affiliation.
 My goal was to train the models to classify tweets based on these labels, which I then applied to my two candidates' tweets leading up to the 2022 midterm elections.

 I also applied unsupervised topic modeling techniques, beginning with Latent Dirichlet Allocation (LDA) as a baseline method and then using Non-Negative Matrix Factorization (NMF) on Twitter GloVe vectors for refined clustering.
-After generating the topic groupings, I searched through each candidate's Tweet corpus for words closely associated with these topics to compare how often each candidate messaged on these topics to assiss differing strategies.
+After generating the topic groupings, I searched through each candidate's Tweet corpus for words closely associated with these topics to compare how often each candidate messaged on these topics to assess differing strategies.
 I used cosine similarity calculations within the tweet vector space to determine which words were most semantically similar in each topic.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>